openservicemesh/osm/CONTRIBUTING.md

 # Contributing Guidlines
 The OSM project accepts contributions via GitHub pull requests.
 This document outlines the requirements for contributing to this project.

+## Code of Conduct
+All participants in the OSM community must comply with the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This includes issues filed in the queue as well as PRs.

 ## Roadmap
 We use [GitHub Project Boards](https://github.com/open-service-mesh/osm/projects) to help give a high level overview and track what work is going on and what stage it is in.
 If you want an idea of our roadmap and prioritization, this is the best place to find that information.